nikhil991gupta/Ecommerce/README.md

 ## Environment Variables

-Create a folder called env in the root of the backend directory and create a development.env file.
+Creating a folder called env in the root of the backend directory and create a development.env file.

-**Change DB variables to match your MySQL setup**

 ```
 PORT=5000